lmbarros/romualdo-language/doc/instruction-set.md

 ### `WRITE_LOCAL`

 **Purpose:** Writes the value of a local variable.
-**Immediate Operands:** One byte *A*, interpreted as an index into the stack where the variable to be written is located at.
+**Immediate Operands:** One byte *A*, interpreted as the index into the stack where the variable to be written is located at.
+This index is counted not from the bottom of the whole stack, but from the base of the currently running function.
 **Pops:** One value, the new value the local variable.
 **Pushes:** One value, the same that was popped.